 Throughout its history, the Church of God has been non-Trinitarian, never accepting the formulations of the early Catholic councils as a valid guide for Christians.
 However, in modern times, it was not until the spring of 1953 that Mr. Armstrong and the other ministers began to develop a clear understanding of the biblical teaching that God is a divine Family into which converted human beings will be born at the resurrection.
 At first, they attempted to prove this understanding false, from the Bible.
 Instead, they found this vital truth reaffirmed throughout God's Word.
-Though this understanding was the clear implication of much that had previously been taught, Mr. Armstrong and the others found it challenging to accept this simple-yet profoundly important and overwhelming truth.
+Though this understanding was the clear implication of much that had previously been taught, Mr. Armstrong and the others found it challenging to accept this simple-yet profoundly important and overwhelming-truth.
 This key teaching of Scripture-that we can be born into the Family of God-is perhaps the single greatest truth that God restored, through Mr. Armstrong, to the Church of God.

 Two giant leaps forward in the preaching of the Gospel occurred in 1953.
 The year began with the opening of one of the greatest single doors in the history of the Work.
 On January 1, Radio Luxembourg-at that time the most powerful radio station on earth-began broadcasting The World Tomorrow to Europe.
 Additionally, Mr. Armstrong obtained time for a daily broadcast carried over the entire ABC Radio Network.

 In February 1953, Richard Armstrong (Mr. Armstrong's eldest son, who died in an automobile accident in 1958) opened a mailing office in London.
 In 1954, accompanied by his wife Loma, Richard Armstrong and Roderick C. Meredith, Mr. Armstrong conducted evangelistic campaigns in Britain.
 In 1956-57, Mr. Meredith returned for more campaigns.
 In 1958, back again in the United States, he was appointed second vice president of the Church.

-The June 1960 Plain Truth magazine carried a special announcement from Mr. Armstrong to the British readership, announcing a series of campaigns in Britain by Mr. Meredith.
-Mr. Armstrong wrote: "Mr. Meredith is fully consecrated, utterly sincere....
+In May of 1959, Mr. Armstrong announced that Mr. Meredith would lead another series of campaigns in Britain.
+Here is what he wrote to British co-workers: "Mr. Meredith is fully consecrated, utterly sincere....
 He is going to tell you things you can't hear from any other source....
 You'll be shocked, surprised-you'll hear more real truth in one night of these meetings than most people learn in years of the preaching of our day!"
-(Fletcher, p.
-256).
+(May 19, 1959).
 By October 1960, the second Ambassador College opened its doors in Bricket Wood, England.
 In 1964, a third campus opened in Big Sandy, Texas.